ivanache/heavy_ion_data/Direct_Photon_data/README.md

 ## Technical specifications
 - THnSparses_070517.root: the first direct source of the data and the only current source of data for Cut Comparisons
 - THnSparses_071217.root: an old direct source of the data for Modeler
+- THnSparses_071617.root: an old direct source of the data for Modeler
-- THnSparses_071617.root: the current source of the data for Modeler
+- THnSparses_072417.root: the current source of the data for Modeler and the fitsr and only current source of data for
 - auto_run.C: the macro that auto-runs all possible combinations of the other macros
 - atlasstyle-00-03-05: the folder with all of the atlas style libraries
 - old: files that are probably not going to be currently used